aerobless/theowinter.ch-2016/_posts/2015-12-03-Information-Security.md

 | PA-TNC | Posture Attribute for Trusted Network Connect | PA-TNC attributes are transported via PA-TNC messages.
 There is a set of default PA-TNC attributes but every manufacturer of TNC equipment can also define his own attributes. |
 | PA     | Posture Attribute                             |                                                                                                                                                                                |

+####What are the two main duties of the PB-TNC/IF-TNCCS 2.0 protocol, which is used between TNC client & server?

++ The PA-TNC messages between IMCs (Integrity Measurement Collector) and IMVs (Integrity Measurement Verifier) are multiplexed by the TNC client or server in
+PB-TNC batches.
++ Information messages (e.g. language preferences), error messages as well as results (recommendation/evaluation) are exchanged between
+TNC client & server through PB-TNC batches.

 ##9.
 Buffer Overflow Protection
 A buffer overflow is an anomaly where a program overruns a buffer's boundary and overwrites adjacent memory locations.
 Buffer overflows can be exploited to take over a computer system.